 We speak to Ifty Nasir, the Founder and CEO of Vested.com, a company which was taking advantage of flexible working long before the pandemic began.

-What would you say your competitive advantages are, as a consequence of flexible working?
+What would you say the competitive advantages are of flexible working?

 The simplest one is having flexibility around time.
 Although we have core hours, there’s activity that people can do around that.
 As an organization, it’s not just on the day between nine and five.
 People can contribute to the game after that and before that.